-- 1. Beckeman, W. (1976), An Introduction to National Income Analysis, London, 1976, E.L.B.S. - 2.
+- 1. Beckeman, W.(1976) An Introduction to National Income Analysis, London, 1976, E.L.B.S. - 2.
 Branson, W.H.
-(1969), Macroeconomics Theory and Policy, New York, Harper & Row. - 3.
-Ackley G. (1969), Macroeconomics Theory, New York, Macmillan. - 4.
-Junankar, P.N.
-(1972) Investment: Theories and Evidence, London, Macmillan. - 5.
-Shapiro, E. (2001), Macroeconomic Analysis, Galgotia Publications, New Delhi.
-Note: The latest edition of the books is recommended..
+(1969) Macroeconomics Theory and Policy, New York, Harper & Row. - 3.
+Ackley G. (1969) Macroeconomics Theory, New York, Macmillan. - 4.
+Junankar, P.N.(1972) Investment: Theories and Evidence, London, Macmillan. - 5.
+Shapiro, E. (2001) Macroeconomic Analysis, Galgotia Publications, New Delhi.

-MASTER OF ARTS (Economics) Semester - I Session 202-22 Course Code: MECL-1453 Quantitative Methods for Economists-I
+MASTER OF ARTS (Economics) Semester - I Session 2023-24 Course Code: MECL-1453 Quantitative Methods for Economists-I

-- CO 1: Recognize the concept of functions and rules of differentiation and apply this to find out revenue, cost, demand, supply function, elasticity and their types. - CO 2: Understand the rule of partial differentiation and interpretation of partial derivatives. - CO3: Manage to solve the problem related to maxima and minima in single and multivariable functions for application in market equilibrium.

-- CO4: Learn concepts of integration and its applications to consumer's surplus and producer's surplus. - CO5: Determine the solution of simultaneous equation through crammer's rule and understand the concept of quadratic forms, Eigen roots and Eigen vectors. - CO6: Recognize linear programming problem and its formulation and solution through graphical and simplex methods. - CO7: Well understanding the concept of duality, concept of a game, saddle point solution and its simple applications in economics.
+- CO 1: Recognize the concept of functions and rules of differentiation and apply this to find out revenue, cost, demand, supply function, elasticity and their types. - CO 2: Understand the rule of partial differentiation and interpretation of partial derivatives. - CO3: Manage to solve the problem related to maxima and minima in single and multivariable functions for application in market equilibrium. - CO4: Learn concepts of integration and its applications to consumer's surplus and producer's surplus. - CO5: Determine the solution of simultaneous equation through crammer's rule and understand the concept of quadratic forms, Eigen roots and Eigen vectors. - CO6: Recognize linear programming problem and its formulation and solution through graphical and simplex methods. - CO7: Well understanding the concept of duality, concept of a game, saddle point solution and its simple applications in economics.

-MASTER OF ARTS (Economics) Semester - I Session 2021-22 Course Code: MECL-1453 Quantitative Methods for Economists-I
+MASTER OF ARTS (Economics) Semester - I Session 2023-24 Course Code: MECL-1453 Quantitative Methods for Economists-I